xmoner/BILEK-STUDIO/TOOLS/PYTHON/BLENDER/shape-keys-plus/README.md

     - "Duplicate & mirror all R_ >> L_" is same as "Duplicate & mirror all L_ >> R_" just from Right to Left sides.

 **_What information should the tool copy when clicked on the buttons:_**

+- #**In version 0.2.2:**
+    - Changed and updated how menu is loaded. it is also connecting other add-on to the Bilek Tools Menu.
+    - However, Currently there is some issue with it (register/unregister addons with submenus) at the moment.
+      This issue is fixed by restart Blender.

 - #**In version 0.2.0:**
     - Duplicating shape keys.